 Only the finest

 For a fine dining experience, visit Penfolds Magill Estate.
 Home to the awarded Penfolds Grange, it’s just eight kilometres east of the city centre.
 Enjoy a cellar door tasting before dinner.
-Other great city dining experiences include Alphütte, Rigoni’s, Pranzo, Apothecary and The Manse.
+Other great city dining experiences include Alphütte, Rigoni’s, Pranzo and Apothecary.

 Sweet island treats